 on-site sewage system installers

 registered code agencies

-There are strict standards in place to be able to provide the BCIN on construction drawings and to be able to inspect those buildings.
+There are strict standards in place to provide the BCIN on construction drawings and be able to inspect those buildings.

 One must first apply to receive a BCIN from the ministry.

-Once individuals receive a number, they must successfully complete the examination program in their area of study.
+Once individuals receive a number, they must complete the examination program in their area of study.